FikriAbdillah01/credit-card-fraud-analysis/README.md

 The objective of this project is:

 - Identifying the peak periods of fraud risk and quantifying the resulting financial losses
-- Comparing machine learning models with 3 datasets that go through 3 preprocessing techniques, raw, imputation, and isolation forest.
+- Create and comparing the performance of machine learning models with 3 datasets that go through 3 preprocessing techniques, raw, imputation, and isolation forest.
 ## Limitation
 Limitation that exist in this project: